We may earn affiliate commissions for the recommended products. Learn more.

 You decide what happens when your child hits their limit, whether it's locking the device or getting notifications.
 You can also narrow it down to specific times, including morning, afternoon, or evening.

 Qustodio gives you a wide range of choices.
-You can impose no restrictions on your kids’ internet access, implement weekly screen time usage limits according to the day of the week, or completely block specific apps.
+You can impose no restrictions on your kids’ internet access, implement weekly screen time usage limits based on the day of the week, or completely block specific apps.
 These features are extremely useful if you want your child to have access to educational apps while limiting their time on social media.

 Routines

 Routines let you create various rule sets that can take effect at different times of day.
 Instead of one set of rules all the time, you can customize them in advance according to homework or bedtime activities.
 It also allows you to add separate rules for different types of websites & apps.
-Meanwhile, it provides the ability to lock up or even disable devices from accessing the internet.
+It even gives you the ability to lock up or disable devices from accessing the internet.

 These features help make Qustodio a capable system for monitoring and controlling kids' screen time.
 They also enable you, as a parent, to retain some semblance of authority over your children's digital lives without constantly nagging or policing them.